randaller/llama-chat/README.md

 sampler: str = 'top_k',
 ```

+For sure, you may play with top_k value to get slightly different outputs.

 ### Enable multi-line answers

 If you wish to stop generation not by "\n" sign, but by another signature, like "User:" (which is also good idea), or any other, make the following modification in the llama/generation.py: